0day-ci/linux/Documentation/admin-guide/dynamic-debug-howto.rst

 	line 1600-1605      // the six lines from line 1600 to line 1605
 	line -1605          // the 1605 lines from line 1 to line 1605
 	line 1600-          // all lines from line 1600 to the end of the file

+class
+    This expects a single integer, in range: 1-15.
+    Using this specification constrains to exact class_id matches.
+    This is intended for DRM.debug enumerated categories, plus 1. class_id = 0 is reserved, returns an error currently.

+    This differs from the others primarily in that it is not displayed in the control file currently, add later as an extra column.

 The flags specification comprises a change operation followed by one or more flag characters.
 The change operation is one